This post may contain affiliate links. Please read our disclosure policy.

 Living in the Pacific Northwest, on the Pacific Rim, we have exposure to many Asian cultures and traditions that enrich our lives.
 Lunar New Year celebrations are a favorite.

-Whether we spectate at Lantern Festivals or feast with friends, we find great enjoyment not only in the cuisine but the symbolism of wealth, health, and prosperity that run deep through Chinese traditions.
+Whether we spectate at Lantern Festivals or feast with friends, we find great enjoyment not only in the cuisine but in the symbolism of wealth, health, and prosperity that run deep through Chinese traditions.

 As you know, each new year begins with a symbol.
 If you’re not familiar, let me give you a bit of history … and a bit of legend.
 After all, a bit of legend is what gives this celebration its sparkle and color.